 Noteworthy CharacteristicsReliable and low-maintenance.
-Use on steep, dry banks and cascade over walls and out of containers.
-Some cultivars grow very slowly, others are vigorous and can spread several feet if not cut back hard after they bloom.
+Use on steep, dry banks, and cascade over walls and out of containers.
+Some cultivars grow very slowly, while others are vigorous and can spread several feet if not cut back hard after they bloom.

 CareThrives in average, well-drained soil and full sun, and tolerates drought and sandy, gravelly, rocky, and low-fertility soils.

 PropagationInsert basal cuttings in spring, or take root cuttings in early autumn or winter.